MicrosoftDocs/learn/learn-pr/advocates/manage-iot-devices/includes/3-connect-device.md

 A device must be registered with your IoT hub before the device can connect.

-1. In your IoT hub navigation menu, open **IoT devices**, then click **Add** to register a device in your IoT hub.
+1. In your IoT hub navigation menu, open **IoT devices**, then click **+ New** to register a device in your IoT hub.

     [![Screenshot showing how to add a device to your IoT hub](../media/iot-admin-create-device.png)](../media/iot-admin-create-device.png#lightbox)

 1. Enter a **Device ID** for the new device.
 Choose a meaningful ID to represent your device, something like "PiHubDevice-your-id", again replacing "your-id" with something appropriate.
-Device IDs are case sensitive.
+Device IDs are case-sensitive.

     > [!IMPORTANT]
     > The device ID may be visible in the logs collected for customer support and troubleshooting, so make sure to avoid any sensitive information while naming it.